 Tai chi moves can be easily learned and executed by people of all ages and states of health, even elderly people in wheelchairs.
 By Jane E. Brody - Sept.
 10, 2018 - NY Times Watching a group of people doing tai chi, an exercise often called “meditation in motion,” it may be hard to imagine … Continue reading Using Tai Chi to Build Strength

 Written by Roger Jahnke, O.M.D.
-A Promising Way to Health Review by Gunnel Minett In this book Dr Jahnke presents the Chinese concept of Qi (Chi), its origin and how it is used both in medicine, as a way to maintain health and vitality for both body and mind, and as a way to reach […] … Continue reading One of my best teachers !
+A Promising Way to Health Review by Gunnel Minett In this book Dr Jahnke presents the Chinese concept of Qi (Chi), its origin and how it is used both in medicine, as a way to maintain health and vitality for both body and mind, and as a way to reach […] … Continue reading The Healing Promise of Qi !
 Recommended

 In Tai Chi Chuan we do not do things out of coincidence, everythning is something – whether we see it or not.
 Qi In Tai Chi Chuan we breath through the nose.
 No matter if we practice Forms, San Shou, Nei Kung, or Tui Shou, my teacher always said -” breath through the nose”.
 The […] … Continue reading Why Nasal Breathing ?

 2/3/18 Class notes: All Movement is Centered in the breath, therefore, we must breath deeply and completely.
 This is the first of 8 types of breathing.
 PRACTICE!
 Four times daily for health intervention is recommended often.
 Five to ten minutes each session.
 Here's the long and short of it.
 The LONG answer